 Demobilizing FARC rebels will be expected to spend six months at the locations before being reintegrated into Colombian society.

 Guerrilla Carlos Antonio Lozada, who has been involved in the peace talks, on Twitter signaled a nearing of the end to the conflict.

 “The subcommission has delivered its proposal for the Ceasefire and end of Hostilities #ElÚltimoDíaDeLaGuerra (#thelastdayofthewar),” he tweeted.

 The event Thursday is expected to bring an end to more than 50 years of conflict that began in 1964.

-Tags: Cuba, ban ki moon, raul castro, social, war, unity government, peace talks, peace, social development, Corey Blackman, colombia, Richard McColl, juan manuel santos, colombia president, Canberk Yüksel, political opinion, farc, farc news, peace colombia, cease-fire, bogota
+Tags: Cuba, ban ki moon, raul castro, social, peace talks, peace, social development, Corey Blackman, colombia, Richard McColl, juan manuel santos, colombia president, Canberk Yüksel, political opinion, farc, farc news, peace colombia, cease-fire, bogota